What are the EPR Regulations in the EU?

 Like other areas of the world with EPR legislation, the EU requires producers to undergo a compliance process.
 This process includes registering as a producer, following product or packaging design and labeling requirements, reporting on the amount of product or packaging placed on the market, achieving recycling targets, and funding the recycling and/or recovery at end of life.

 Although any product can fall within the scope of EPR legislation, legislators have identified three core product categories due to the volume and toxicity of their waste streams: packaging, electrical and electronic equipment, and batteries.
-For simplicity, this blog will focus on those three core product categories and their corresponding directives, which include:
+For simplicity, this blog will focus on those three core product categories and their corresponding EU EPR regulations.

-- The EU Packaging and Packaging Waste Directive
+- The EU Packaging and Packaging Waste Regulation (PPWR)

 - The EU Waste from Electrical and Electronic Equipment (WEEE) Directive

-The EU Packaging and Packaging Waste Directive addresses the increasing quantities of packaging waste and its impact on the environment by regulating types of packaging in the EU market, as well as packaging waste management and prevention measures.
+The EU Packaging and Packaging Waste Regulation (PPWR) addresses the increasing quantities of packaging waste and its impact on the environment by regulating types of packaging in the EU market, as well as packaging waste management and prevention measures.
+The rules of this regulation were originally laid out by the Packaging and Packaging Waste Directive 94/62/EC (PPWD).
+This directive has been repealed and replaced by the PPWR as of January 22, 2025.

 Packaging is defined as the containment, protection, handling, delivery, or presentation of goods, so many items fall under this category.
 Packaging waste is typically placed into three categories for reporting purposes: